ardalansale/sprakstugan/README.md

 # Språkstugan

 > 🇸🇪 **Svensk sammanfattning:**
-> Språkstugan är en webbapp som hjälper nyanlända och språkinlärare att hitta språkrelaterade aktiviteter i sin stad.
-Fokus ligger på enkelhet, tillgänglighet och tydlig information.
+> Språkstugan är en mobilvänlig webbapp som hjälper personer att hitta språkrelaterade aktiviteter i sin stad.
+Målet är att göra det enklare att öva svenska, skapa kontakter och hitta relevant information utan att behöva leta på flera ställen.

 ## Overview

-Språkstugan is a simple web app that helps people learning Swedish find language-related activities in their city.
-The goal is to make it easy to discover events like language cafés, meetups, and conversation groups — all in one place.
+Språkstugan is a mobile-first web app designed to help people learning Swedish find language-related activities in their city.
+The goal is to support integration and social connection by gathering relevant events in one place.

+## Target Audience

+The app is built for a broad and diverse audience – from newly arrived individuals to international students and anyone interested in improving their Swedish.
+What they share is the motivation to learn the language, and that’s the need this app aims to support.

-##  Features
+## Current Features

 - Language support: Swedish and English
 - City filter: Choose between Stockholm and Uppsala
-- Activity cards: Show title, description, time, location, and link to Google Maps
+- Activity cards: Show title, description, time, location, and Google Maps link
 - Custom API: Built with `json-server` to manage activity data
-- Responsive design and accessibility-focused layout
+- Mobile-first design based on user research
-- Error handling for failed fetches and empty results
+- Basic error handling for failed fetches and empty results
+- Navigation: Custom logo and hamburger menu

+## Planned Features

+- 📅 Calendar view to browse activities by date
+- 📍 Address-based filtering to show nearby events
+- 🧠 Filter by activity type (e.g. café, meetup, course)
+- 🔗 Organizer links and richer activity details
+- 🌍 More languages (e.g. Arabic, Somali, Tigrinya)

-## Tech Stack
+## Technologies Used

 - Next.js (App Router)
 - Tailwind CSS
 - TypeScript
-- json-server (for local API)
+- json-server
-- Custom i18n hook with JSON-based translations
+- Custom i18n hook with modular JSON files

-## Future Plans

-- Add calendar view and address-based filtering
-- Filter by activity type (e.g. café, meetup, course)
-- Connect activity cards to organizer pages
-- Add more languages (e.g. Arabic, Somali, Tigrinya)

 ## Getting Started